terakilobyte/link-checker/README.md

 * Now only checks links that begin with http:// and https://
 * Checked links are now tracked and won't be rechecked every save.

+### 1.2.0

+* Now consults `rstspec.toml` for role resolution and validates links using `:roles:`.
+  It pulls role information from the latest **release**.
+* Roles resolved with an extra slash will be reported in warnings.

 **Enjoy!**